zxcvvvvbanan/zxcvvvvbanan.github.io/post/other/linux/installHoudini.md

 Tested on Rocky, Fedora Linux
 :::

-# Install SideFX Houdini in Rocky 9.4
+# Install SideFX Houdini

-## Intro

-To whom it may concern.

-You have chosen difficult way to do get your work done.

-Getting your stuff done in various environment might help you through your career especially when troubleshooting.

-So, I would say it is a good choice!

-Let me walk you through.

 ## Get Houdini install file

 :::warning
-Downloading Launcher may differ and will not covered in this post.
+Installing through 'Launcher' will not be covered in this post.
 :::

 ## Unzip your tar.gz